Solicitous Eco-Warriors Who’ve Been Planting Forests on Their Own

 Jadav plans to plant saplings until his ‘last breath’.
 Many people from across the world come to see his forest, which is known as ‘Mulai Kathoni’.

-Fifty years ago, 91-year-old David Bamberger bought the most worn-out piece of land in Texas with an aim to resurrect life on it.
+Fifty years ago, 91-year-old David Bamberger bought the most worn-out piece of land in Texas intending to resurrect life on it.
 At that time there was no grass, no water, only a few species of birds and trees.
 David was determined to give a new life to this wasteland.

 He initiated by planting native species of grass and trees to restore the groundwater.
 With time and constant efforts, David managed to raise 5,500 protected acres of lush landscape that houses a collection of over 350 preserved specimens of plants on the ranch.